visionthex/IDOR-Walkthrough/Walkthrough.md

 No alt text provided for this image

 This was showing a SHA384 encryption.
 So maybe the rest of the doors are also using some sort of encryption method as well.
 Doing some Googleing on encryption and hashing.
-I was able to find this link here.
+I was able to find this link here  [Hashes](https://hashes.com/en/tools/hash_identifier).

 We can submit the hash values into the search bar in Hash Type Identifier and see what we come up with.